Managed IT services is a way to outsource the day-to-day management of your information technology needs.

 There are various levels of service that an MSP can provide, from network monitoring and alerts that a company will then fix internally to full-fledged monitoring and problem resolution.
-Whether you have business offices in Las Vegas, Los Angeles or San Diego, here at AIS, our IT managed services come as an all-in-one bundle.
+Whether you have business offices in Las Vegas, San Diego or Southern California, here at AIS, our IT managed services come as an all-in-one bundle.

 Of course, it is possible for companies to manage their own networks – sometimes even cost-effectively.
 Even so, there are opportunity costs from devoting resources into internal maintenance of a service that you could outsource (and thereby freeing budget to focus on more revenue-generating IT initiatives).
 Here are only a few common challenges of network management done in-house.

 Yes, you’ll save money by moving from a break/fix model of addressing your IT infrastructure to a managed IT services arrangement.
 But there are advantages beyond simply saving money: